jxtngx/lm-eval-lab/README.md

 # Eval Lab

 > [!IMPORTANT]
-> this project is under active development, and is not intended to be used as an open source service.
+> this project is under active development
-> this project is simply a portfolio work

 ## The basics